dgerabagi/aiascent-dev/flattened_repo.md

 ### A80.
 V2V Academy - Image Generation Test Harness Guide
 - **Description:** A guide for using the `image_harness.mjs` script to test different static prompt strategies with the Imagen 4 model, helping to diagnose prompt engineering issues and reverse-engineer an optimal prompt structure.
 - **Tags:** v2v, curriculum, images, script, automation, guide, tooling, testing, imagen, prompt engineering

+### A81.
+V2V Academy - Lab 1 - Your First Portfolio
+- **Description:** A step-by-step lab guide for first-time users on how to create a portfolio website from scratch using Visual Studio Code and the Data Curation Environment (DCE) extension.
+- **Tags:** v2v, curriculum, lab, project-based learning, dce, portfolio, git, getting started

+### A82.
+V2V Academy - Labs and Courses UI Plan
+- **Description:** A plan to update the `/academy` page to include a new section for hands-on labs, separating them from the theoretical V2V curriculum lessons.
+- **Tags:** v2v, curriculum, labs, page design, plan, ui, ux
 </file_artifact>

 <file path="src/Artifacts/A1-Project-Vision-and-Goals.md">